Food in Taipei || Top 6 Foods You Simply Cannot Miss

 There is also a clearer broth with slightly different flavours called Islamic Beef Noodle Soup, originating in Lanzhou in mainland China.

-Taiwanese beef noodle soup is probably one of the most famous of Taiwanese foods.
+Beef noodle soup is probably one of the most famous of Taipei foods.

 The name is pretty explanatory.
 It’s beef and noodles, in a flavoursome soup.